w3c/wcag-act-rules/content/rules/afb423/proposed.md

 #### Inapplicable Example 2

-<a class="example-link" title="Inapplicable Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/afb423/bd4a3ee5bbdd3da989ce69c081b90f69f5be2045.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/afb423/bd4a3ee5bbdd3da989ce69c081b90f69f5be2045.html">Open in a new tab</a>

 This `audio` element describes some of the text on the same page.
 The text on the page labels the audio as an alternative but there are no controls.